 YOUTH CENTER.
 35 E. Toole Ave.
 The Pima Prevention Partnership and T/PAC sponsor the new Toole Avenue Youth Center, housing programs such as ArtWORKS at Toole, Pima County Teen Court and the Full Court Press Youth Center.
 Call Dian Magie (624-0595, ext.
 11), or Harry Kressler (791-0771), for information on Youth Center programs.

 CHILDREN TO CHILDREN.
 3922 N. Mountain Ave.
 Children to Children is a grief support center for children and families who have experienced the death of someone they love.
-They provide support services in a caring environment, and currently have space available in their groups.
+They provide support services in a caring environment and currently have space available in their groups.
+They are also looking for volunteers to become support group facilitators.
 Call 322-9155 for information.

 PARENTS WITHOUT PARTNERS.
-Parents Without Partners, Inc., is an international, nonprofit organization dedicated to the entire single parent family.
+Parents Without Partners, Inc., is an international, nonprofit organization dedicated to the entire single-parent family.
 They offer Saturday night dances, camp-outs, picnics, skating, meetings, potlucks, games, house parties, movies, hikes, volunteer and community service opportunities, and much more.
-Orientation for new members is held on the second and fourth Wednesday of every month.
+Orientation for new members meets the second and fourth Wednesday of every month.
 Call 622-8120 for information.

 Home | Currents | City Week | Music | Review | Books | Cinema | Back Page | Archives

 | © 1995-99 Tucson Weekly .
 Info Booth